George Roop

 George H. Roop (born November 10, 1981) is a retired mixed martial artist.
 He was a cast member of Spike TV's The Ultimate Fighter: Team Nogueira vs. Team Mir, winning his preliminary and first round fights.
 He fought as a bantamweight in the UFC and most recently fought under the Road FC banner.
 He holds notable victories over former WEC Bantamweight champion Brian Bowles and UFC featherweight contender Chan Sung Jung.

 Background

 Roop is from Tucson, Arizona and began competing in martial arts from a young age, winning Tae Kwon Do and judo tournaments while following the UFC in its early days.
 He later attended Canyon Del Oro High School, where he was a quarterback on the football team and participated in wrestling in the 112 lbs. division, and had also wrestled in middle school.
 He attended Pima Community College but elected not to wrestle.
-He met former UFC fighters Drew Fickett and Efrain Escudero while attending PCC.
+He met former UFC fighters Drew Fickett and Efraín Escudero while attending PCC.